-Specify the device on which a spooled package resides. device can be a directory path name or the identifiers for tape, floppy disk, or removable disk (for example, /var/tmp or /dev/diskette).
+Specify the device on which a spooled package resides. device can be a directory path name or the identifiers for tape or removable medium (for example, /var/tmp.

 Request that the package information file named as envfile be used to resolve parameters noted in the specified pkgmap file.

 Correct file attributes if possible.
 If used with the -x option, this option removes hidden files.
 When pkgchk is invoked with this option, it creates directories, named pipes, links, and special devices if they do not already exist.
 If the -d option calls out an uninstalled package, the -f option will only take effect if the package is in directory (not stream) format.
 All file attributes will be set to agree with the entries in the pkgmap file except that setuid, setgid, and sticky bits will not be set in the mode.